Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 - when triggered, applies 2 stacks of chilled, and then deals 1d6 + Presence water damage for each stack of chilled that the creature has
 - applies disadvantage on Treat skill checks made to remove the chilled ailment

-If you are hidden, a 1 tile radius around each of your hiding spots is surrounded by the 1 tile radius instead.
+If you are hidden, a 1 tile radius around each of your hiding spots is surrounded by the 1 tile radius of _terrible winter_ instead.

 You ignore all effects of the _terrible winter_ tile effect, including the heavy shroud.

 ### Blessing of the Mists